Relating a Geroch-like boundary and the abstract boundary constructions for spacetimes: A new construction

-In this subsection we define open sets on \(G\) making use of the attachment relation from the \(a\) boundary and a natural topology on the tangent bundle.
-This allows us to define an equivalence relation on \(G\), and the collection of the associated equivalence classes defines a \(g\) boundary which we shall denote \(\tilde{g}\).
+In this subsection we define open sets on the reduced tangent bundle \(G\) making use of the attachment relation from the \(a\) boundary and a natural topology on the tangent bundle.
+This allows us to define an equivalence relation on \(G\), and the collection of the associated equivalence classes defines a Geroch-like boundary which we shall denote \(\tilde{g}\).

-In what follows, all manifolds are assumed to be smooth, Hausdorff, connected, paracompact, and time orientable (a notion of past and future can be defined).
+In what follows, all manifolds are assumed to be smooth, Hausdorff, connected, and paracompact.
+The condition of paracompactness ensures that all manifolds considered herein are metrizable.